 There is no mistake as to why the saying “all it takes is one time” is used so often in the drug use prevention and addiction field.
 Heroin is one of the most addictive drugs that a person can abuse.
-It is common now for heroin to be laced with an even stronger drug, fentanyl, or an even stronger drug, carfentanyl.
-Heroin is derived from morphine, which is a natural substance that is removed from the seed of the opium poppy plant.
-American Addiction Centers states that heroin is classified as an illegal drug with no accepted medicinal uses in the United States (Schedule I controlled substance) by the Drug Enforcement Administration (DEA).
-Fentanyl is a synthetic (man-made) opioid that is like morphine; however, the National Institute on Drug Abuse (NIDA) warns that it is 50-100 times more potent than morphine.
+It is common now for heroin to be laced with an even more potent drug, fentanyl, or an even stronger drug, carfentanyl.
+Heroin is derived from morphine, a natural substance removed from the seed of the opium poppy plant.
+American Addiction Centers state that heroin is classified as an illegal drug with no accepted medicinal uses in the United States by the Drug Enforcement Administration (DEA).
+Unfortunately, heroin use comes with a high risk of developing an addiction.
+Heroin addiction is one of the most pressing public health issues today.

-If you’re looking for more of a strictly scientific recap of how the brain and a person can get addicted so quickly to heroin, this article written by The National Center for Biotechnology Information, gets pretty heavy into the biological details.
+If you’re looking for more of a strictly scientific recap of how the brain and a person can get addicted so quickly to heroin, this article written by The National Center for Biotechnology Information gets into the biological details.
 It states, “one of the brain circuits that is activated by opioids is the mesolimbic (midbrain) reward system.
-This system generates signals in a part of the brain called the ventral tegmental area (VTA) that result in the release of the chemical dopamine in another part of the brain, the nucleus accumbens.
+This system generates signals in a part of the brain called the ventral tegmental area (VTA) that release the chemical dopamine in another part of the brain, the nucleus accumbens.
 This release of dopamine into the nucleus accumbens causes feelings of pleasure.
-Other areas of the brain create a lasting record or memory that associates these good feelings with the circumstances and environment in which they occur.
-These memories, called conditioned associations, often lead to the craving for drugs when the abuser re-encounters those persons, places, or things, and they drive abusers to seek out more drugs in spite of many obstacles.”
+Other areas of the brain create a lasting memory that associates these good feelings with the circumstances and environment in which they occur.
+These memories, called conditioned associations, often lead to the craving for drugs when the abuse re-encounters those people, places, or things, and they drive abusers to seek out more drugs in spite of many obstacles.”

 - Continued use despite heroin-related problems with work, family, or other responsibilities

-- Failing to quit or cut down use of a substance
+- Failing to quit or cut down the use of a substance

 - Having strong cravings